esp-rs/esp-idf-hal/README.md

 To remove the project generated using cargo generate, simply delete the directory that was created.
 For the RISC-V case, no additional cleanup is needed.

 For the XTENSA case, you need to remove the XTENSA toolchain installed via espup.
 You can do this by running `espup uninstall`.

+# Chat
+Join the ESP-RS community on Matrix chat for help or questions: https://matrix.to/#/#esp-rs:matrix.org

 # Aditional Information